 Laurie Mitchell Empowerment and Career Center is a peer-led recovery center with an IPS supported employment team.
 All IPS staff are peers, including the Team Leader and three Employment Specialists.
 The IPS Team Leader, Heather Peck, shares that, although the Employment Specialists let participants know that they have lived experience, and talk about daily wellness related to the job search and employment, they do not serve in the role of peer specialist.

-Brad Rosner, a peer specialist (called a CRSS-E) on one of Trilogy's IPS teams, saw an opportunity to provide employment services directly.
+Brad Rosner, a former peer specialist (called a CRSS-E) on one of Trilogy's IPS teams, saw an opportunity to provide employment services directly.
 He talked with his supervisor, and then, stepped up to assume the role of Employment Specialist.
 He balanced this effort with ongoing work as the team’s CRSS-E. After successfully fulfilling this dual-role, he was promoted to IPS Team Leader.
-He supervises two Employment Specialists and one peer staff member who is working towards the CRSS-E.
+He supervised two Employment Specialists and one peer staff member who was working towards the CRSS-E.

 Go to the next section of the online toolkit, which highlights peer-operated programs that provide vocational services